-Georgia Gwinnett College is a candidate for accreditation with the Commission on Colleges of the Southern Association of Colleges and Schools to award baccalaureate degrees.
+Georgia Gwinnett College is fully accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award baccalaureate degrees.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4501 for questions about the accreditation of Georgia Gwinnett College.

-Disclaimer:
+Disclaimer